 Tumor Sequencing & Genomic Analysis

 This sophisticated technology pinpoints the order (or sequence) of DNA in your tumor.
 By studying your specific genes and DNA changes, our blood cancer experts can pinpoint what’s driving your multiple myeloma.
-Because of that detailed expert analysis, our team of multiple myeloma subspecialists can design a treatment specifically targeted to those particular changes.
+Because of that detailed expert analysis, our team of multiple myeloma specialists and subspecialists can design a treatment specifically targeted to those particular changes.

 Our testing is among the most comprehensive available anywhere, testing for more genetic mutations and molecular changes than nearly any other hospital or commercial laboratory in the nation.
 In fact, our experts can often match patients to targeted treatments that are available only in clinical trials conducted at the OSUCCC – James.

-Immunotherapy, also called biologic therapy, boosts a multiple myeloma patient's immune system to fight cancer.
+Immunotherapy, also called biologic therapy, boosts a patient's immune system to fight cancer.
 Substances made by the body or in a laboratory are used to direct or restore the body's natural defenses against cancer.
 Treatments can include treating patients with proteins that block tumor growth (called monoclonal antibodies) and vaccines.

 Multiple Myeloma Research & Clinical Trials